 Strength Training Exercises

-- Planks: Planks, like the previous to bodyweight exercises are used mostly to engage your core and stabilize your entire body.
+Planks, like the previous bodyweight exercises, are used mostly to engage your core and stabilize your entire body.
 Planks are best used as a climbing exercise because it allows yourself to put your body in a tense, fully engaged state for long periods of time.
 This is a lot like the feeling climbers are in after long hours on the wall.